comatory/oldGamesScraper/readme.md

 ## Usage

 Run the script with one or more arguments.
 The first argument is the title magazine, the other ones are issue numbers (see below on numbering).

-The following command will download issues 2, 5 and 6 of Score magazine.
+The following command will download issues 2, 5 and 6 of Score magazine:

 	python oldGamesScraper.py score 2 5 6